frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 "It is a mistake to say anything of the sort!" said the Holy Father.
 "All the knots of our heart, every knot of our conscience, can be undone.

 "Do I ask Mary to help me trust in God\'s mercy, to undo those knots, to change?
 She, as a woman of faith, will surely tell you: 'Get up, go to the Lord: he understands you.'
-And she leads us by the hand as a mother, Our Mother, to the embrace of Our Father, the Father of mercies" (Pope Francis, *Address*, October 12, 2013).
+And she leads us by the hand as a Mother, Our Mother, to the embrace of Our Father, the Father of mercies" (Pope Francis, *Address*, October 12, 2013).

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*